2023/23 season expires on 31 March 2023.

 2023/24 season commences on 1 April 2023 until 31 March 2024.

-If you want to paddle on many waterways you often need a ‘licence’ to do so.
-The good news for those registering for use of the River Stour is that you are contributing to the upkeep and maintenance of this beautiful river.
+If you want to paddle on many waterways you often need a ‘licence’ to do so and the fee collected contributes to its upkeep and maintenance.

-The navigation authority for the Suffolk & Essex River Stour is the Environment Agency and there are a number of ways to register to use the river:
+The navigation authority for the Suffolk & Essex River Stour is the Environment Agency and they oversee applications for unpowered or powered and business or private craft.